Basics of XAML

 How Title Works in Shell Navigation

-The Title property is not limited to the <Shell> element; it can also be used within various child elements to specify titles for different sections or pages.
+The Title property is not used only for the <Shell> element; it can be defined in various child elements to define titles of the specific sections or pages.

 Section Level Title

-• Tabs and Flyout Items: When defining tabs or items in the flyout menu, you can set the Title property to specify the name that appears in the UI.
+• Tabs and Flyout Items: When defining tabs or items in the flyout menu, the Title dependency property that can be used to set the name, which will be displayed in the interface, is available.

 Example